documentnode/documentnode.io/release-notes/relnotes-1.1.116.md

 In the previous version, reordering can only happen at the same level.
 In this version, we improved this feature to allow us to move folders/files to an arbitrary location in the projects tree, without any restrictions.

-## GFM Tasklist style
+## GFM Task-list style

-We improved the GFM (Github Flavoured Markdown) tasklist style in the preview panel and web page.
+We improved the GFM (Github Flavored Markdown) task-list style in the preview panel and web page.

 ![screen-gfm-task-list](screen-gfm-task-list.png)